nhsconnect/CareConnectAPI/pages/explore/search_parameters.md

 ## 1. How they were created? ##

-The search parameters have been created by amalgamating the thinking and search parameter definitions from public facing projects who have spent time looking, investigating and implementing API search parameters:
+The search parameters have been created by amalgamating the thinking behind search parameter definitions from public facing projects who have spent time looking, investigating and implementing API search parameters:

 - [NHS Digital - GP Connect](https://nhsconnect.github.io/gpconnect/accessrecord_rest.html)